vensr/notebook-text-sum-hugging-face/README.md

-## What is this post about?

 As more and more long form content burgeons on the internet, it is becoming increasingly time-consuming for someone like a researcher or any readers to filter out the content they want.
 Summaries or paraphrase synopsis help readers quickly go through the highlights of a huge amount of textual content and save enough time to study the relevant documents.

-In the example today, we will discuss about one such model which will summarize the textual content so that the reader can just get an extract of the whole document.
+In the example, we will discuss about one such model which will summarize the textual content so that the reader can just get an extract of the whole document.

 ## Using Pre-Trained Models